JPGygax68/jpg-node-webkit/README.md

 A grunt-init template for node-webkit projects.

-The [node-webkit](https://github.com/rogerwang/node-webkit) opens whole new ways of coding by combining the webkit browser engine with the Node javascript runner into a single runtime environment.
+[node-webkit](https://github.com/rogerwang/node-webkit) opens whole new ways of coding by combining the webkit browser engine with the Node javascript runner into a single runtime environment.

 This is a seriously powerful combination, which however can be a bit on the tricky side to get going.
 So, I wrote this [grunt-init](https://github.com/gruntjs/grunt-init) template to help me take the frustration out of starting new projects.
 For the time being, this template is rather simple, but it already incorporates a few bits of hard-earned wisdom.